NtBahati/new-test/README.md

 2-2.
 Create a Git repository in the selected folder

-III-In your Mandatory folder create scripts files that can
+III-In your Mandatory folder create scripts files that can.